3 Reasons Why Apps Fail 1

 UX – User Experience

-User Experience design is the art of laying out the app’s screens to find the best possible way for the user to interact.
-In this part of the process, we look at things like button layout and use of color.
+User Experience design is the art of laying out the app’s screens to find the best way for the user to interact.
+In this part of the process, we look at things like button layout and the use of color.
 We also focus on cutting out the ‘fat’ that doesn’t need to be there and use the right words and icons for buttons to make the experience intuitive and easy.

 RELATED ARTICLES: